ndangelo/type/_posts/blog/2016-06-29-rtl-wordpress-with-sass.markdown

 .column { float: left; }
 ```

-The next step is to create `gulpfile.js` file and include the newly installed plugins and add the `sass` task.
+The next step is to create a `gulpfile.js` file and include the newly installed plugins and add the `sass` task.

 ```js
 var gulp    = require('gulp'),